Sonoma County, California: Law enforcement

-The Sonoma County Sheriff's Department is the law enforcement agency for the unincorporated area of the county.
+The Sonoma County Sheriff's Office is the law enforcement agency for the county's unincorporated area.
 It also contracts to provide the police forces of the City of Sonoma and the Town of Windsor.
-The department has more than 1,000 employees, including more than 275 Deputy Sheriffs, in four bureaus.
-More than 300 Correctional Officers and staff work in two jail facilities; Main Area Detention Facility and the North County Detention Facility, with a total daily population of nearly 1,200 inmates.
+The office has more than 670 employees, including more than 240 Deputy Sheriffs, in four bureaus.
+More than 200 Correctional Officers and staff work in two jail facilities; Main Area Detention Facility and the North County Detention Facility, with a total daily population of nearly 750 inmates.
 Police shootings in 2007 led to calls for an independent civilian police review board; which was established in 2015.

 Incidents

 2015 "Yard Counseling" torture incident

 In 2015, news broke of systematic torture by the Sonoma County Sheriff's Office.
 One victim suffered from internal bleeding, and was subsequently denied medical care for several days.
 Numerous victims claim that they were inflicted with various forms of head and brain trauma and sustained brain injury.